 Another awesome way I could have driven further interaction with the campaign was to create some content around the product.
-I could have had a “Aircraft Fight of the Day” campaign, wherein everyday I put two of the aircraft in the print against each other in a fun graphic, giving people a chance to vote “who’s better?” and promote it each day.
+I could have had an “Aircraft Fight of the Day” campaign, wherein every day I put two of the aircraft in the print against each other in a fun graphic, giving people a chance to vote “who’s better?” and promote it each day.

 There would have been a grand winner by the end of the campaign, and it would have increased social interaction between myself and the backers.

 I had the drawings already done.
 If I had spent a few hours making graphics, it would have been an easy way to create 30 days of content that drove social interaction and isn’t “SUPPORT ME” whining.
 (Thanks to Jonathan Nation for that idea.
 I’ll make you proud next time.)